Empower - Chesterfield Borough Council

 Arvato trained the 170 TUPE-transferred employees up to White Belt standard in Six Sigma.
 A further 15% were accredited to Yellow Belt, while a selected group is being developed to Green Belt practitioner level.
 Lean Reviews conducted across all transferred services enabled employees to use their new Six Sigma skills in the areas of the business they knew so well.
 Employees were empowered to identify process inefficiencies, streamline workflows and reduce costs, thereby becoming a significant part of the solution.

 This is still the crux of any successful partnership.
 Experienced staff delivering on the ground for a new employer that has been able to draw on this resource and invest in technology to make the entire operation more efficient.
-Indeed, a recent independent report from Investors in People praised the partnership, stating:

 From the outset, both parties have taken a flexible and open approach to the partnership.
 “Hitting your partner with a big stick when KPI performance falls short and pulling the contract off the shelf at every opportunity is not engagement!” exclaims Huw.
 “Only the lawyers benefit from that type of approach.
 Honest discussions and a mutual desire to deliver good outcomes will achieve far more over the life of a 10 year contract.”